<>

 Why did I make this?

 First I should explicitly state that markup languages like HTML and Markdown with embedded markup are extremely popular and I will always support those as well.
-Aftertext is an independent addition.
-The design of Scroll as a collection of composable grammar nodes makes that true for all additions.
+Aftertext is a third way to markup text, there when you need it.
+The design of Scroll as a collection of composable parsers makes that true for all additions.

 With that disclaimer out of the way, I made Aftertext because I see two potential upsides of this kind of markup language.
 First is the orthogonality of text and markup for those that care about clean source.
 Second is a fun environment to evolve new markup tags.